 Today, MAGIC has 11 primary Divisions, and Networks for additional medical conditions.
 Each division is headed by a parent (or affected adult for our adult groups).
 These consultants offer a personal focus and meaningful support to the unique needs of each family.

 Never faltering in strength nor vision, MAGIC conducted the world’s first National Educational Convention in 1995.
 For most people, it was their first opportunity to meet and socialize with families of similar disorders.
 It was also the first time these incredible children had to meet other kids just like them.
 Friendships formed instantly and the convention became an annual event.
 Today, families attend from around the world.

 The Business of MAGIC

 MAGIC is guided by personal experience.
 We know that it’s crucial for people everywhere to have support.
-Therefore, we incorporate websites, BLOGS, online social groups, and many various venues for people to access medical information and support services.
+Therefore, we incorporate websites, BLOGS, social media, and many various venues for people to access medical information and support services.

 Adults have these conditions too!

 Several years ago, news about the success of MAGIC spread to affected adults.
-And once again, The Foundation received a high demand to implement Adult Divisions.
-Today, our Adult division offers a separate quarterly newsletter, networking specifically for adults, online chat areas, and a National Educational Convention tailored for them.
+And once again, The Foundation received a high demand to implement adult divisions.
+Today, our adult division offers a quarterly newsletter, networking specifically for adults, online chat areas, and a National Educational Convention tailored for them.
 Together, the adults not only find solace in meeting each other, but they enjoy mentoring the kids!
 They give hope to everyone!